Sommaire

 Folate needs in pregnant women increase from conception to prevent neural tube defects.
 In the embryo, the neural tube is a part that will later form its brain and spinal cord.

-🔬The recommended folate intake is 400 micrograms per day at least one month before pregnancy and during the 1st trimester [4].
+🔬The recommended intake of folate is 400 micrograms per day at least one month before pregnancy and during the 1st trimester [4].

 Focus on folate-rich foods: